Leaving Denmark

 It’s valid as long as you meet the conditions stated in the exemption that your employer or other provider has received.

 Generally, if you have a home in 2 countries, you have full tax liability in both countries.
-You may get a relief in your Danish according to internal rules or a double taxation agreement.
+You may get a relief on your Danish tax according to internal rules or a double taxation agreement.

 Please feel free to call us at +45 72 22 28 92.